 Georgetown’s waterfront complex, The Washington Harbour, at 3050 K St. NW (www.thewashingtonharbour.com/skating; tel 202/706-7666), operates an ice rink that, at 11,800 square feet, is the largest outdoor skating venue in the city.
-(The recessed positioning of the rink obstructs what would otherwise be an awesome view of the Potomac River ain’t bad either.)
+(The recessed positioning of the rink obstructs what would otherwise be an awesome view of the Potomac River.)
 The season runs November to March, and the rink is open Monday and Tuesday noon to 7pm, Wednesday and Thursday noon to 9pm, Friday noon to 10pm, Saturday 10am to 10pm, and Sunday 10am to 7pm.

 For a truly memorable experience, head to the National Gallery Sculpture Garden Ice Rink ★, on the Mall at 7th Street and Constitution Avenue NW (tel 202/289-3360), where you can rent skates, twirl in view of the sculptures, and enjoy hot chocolate in the Pavilion Café next to the rink.
 It's also open daily, November into March.